 Due to continuous technical innovation and R&D, in 2020, Alibaba Cloud was named a leader in Gartner Magic Quadrant for Cloud DBMS.
 Forrester, a well-known market research company, recognized Alibaba Cloud as a strong performer in a report titled The Forrester Wave™: Database-As-A-Service, Q2 2019.

 The technology used by Alibaba Cloud databases evolves from commercial database technology, open source database technology, and self-developed database technology.
 Alibaba Cloud continuously makes breakthroughs in database technology and application ecosystems.
 As a result, you can independently manage and control Alibaba Cloud databases.
 In 2008, Alibaba Group launched a de-IOE campaign that aimed to use open source databases instead of databases developed by IBM, Oracle, and EMC.
 This resolved the issues caused by commercial databases.
 The issues include high costs and inadequate business support.
 Alibaba Cloud began developing self-developed databases in 2010.
 Since this time, Alibaba Cloud has demonstrated technical innovation in cloud databases and released industry-leading databases.
 In 2017, Alibaba Cloud released the self-developed database service PolarDB.
 Since then, Alibaba Cloud led the database market in China based on the self-developed database technology and expanded the business of Alibaba Cloud to global markets in 2019.
 Alibaba Cloud databases are deployed in more than 10 regions worldwide.
-This includes the regions in mainland China, China (Hong Kong), the regions in the United States, Singapore (Singapore), Malaysia (Kuala Lumpur), and Germany (Frankfurt).
+This includes the regions in the Chinese mainland, China (Hong Kong), the regions in the United States, Singapore (Singapore), Malaysia (Kuala Lumpur), and Germany (Frankfurt).
 In December 2019, the E-commerce company Presto Mall migrated data from Oracle databases to Alibaba Cloud databases.